 Don’t be afraid to set strong, firm boundaries for your child with their phone.
 Put these terms in writing.
 Explain what will happen if the contract is broken, including--depending on the gravity of the offense--permanent removal of phone privileges.
 A literal, written contract will not only instill responsibility and accountability for your teen with their phone usage, but it will give clean and consistent expectations and communication.

 A harrowing aspect of teen trends in cell phones is their constant connection---even at night.
 Parents think it’s a matter of alarm use, but often it is much more than that.
-Connection with peers 24 hours a day, 7 days a week not only increases the anxiety and pressures of peer culture for your teen and unhealthy stimulated screen time---it also leads to extremely dangerous lack of sleep patterns.
-This can affect a number of other areas of life, including school performance and emotional stamina--leading to poor judgment and sleep deprivation.
+Connection with peers 24 hours a day, 7 days a week not only increases the anxiety and pressures of peer culture for your teen and unhealthy stimulated screen time, but it also leads to extremely dangerous lack of sleep.
+This can affect a number of other areas of life, including school performance and emotional stamina, leading to poor judgment and sleep deprivation.
 No phone after 9 p.m. is a valid rule and time stamps for texts and calls on cell phone bills can help to reinforce it.

 NO TEXTING WHILE DRIVING

-Enforce the rules.
-As long as your teenager is under legal age, make sure that you continue to have access to all their passwords, codes and account information; not only for their cell phones, but for all of their online activities.
-E-mail accounts, Facebook, Instagram, etc. They do not have the right to privacy in these areas as long as they are minors in your custody, under your guardianship and care.
+As long as your teenager is under legal age, make sure that you continue to have access to all their passwords, codes, and account information; not only for their cellphones, but also for all of their online activities, like e-mail accounts, Facebook, Instagram, etc. They do not have the right to privacy in these areas as long as they are minors in your custody, under your guardianship and care.
 Transparency is such a crucial portion of keeping your child on track with healthy technology habits and allows you to make sure they are using things appropriately and according to the guidelines they have agreed to.
 Make sure you are doing periodic checks through their activities to ensure accountability.